The page has been translated by Gen AI.

 [root@localhost ~]# lsblk

-2. Service Home page, click the Block Storage(BM) menu.
-Go to the Block Storage(BM) list page.
+2. On the Service Home page, click the Block Storage(BM) menu.
+You will be taken to the Block Storage(BM) List page.

-3. Click the resource to be used on the connected server on the Block Storage(BM) List page.
-It moves to the Block Storage(BM) Details page.
+3. On the Block Storage(BM) List page, click the resource to be used on the connected server.
+You will be taken to the Block Storage(BM) Details page.

 4. After checking the server in the Connection Server item, connect.